kaizen-nagoya/hazop/Do/rewrite.md

 Hazop is not limited to defined system.

 For example, Hazop is very useful to define a system.
-"Before" is a Hazop guide word for a system.
+"Before" is a Hazop guide word.
-Before you define a system, Hazop analysis is the best technique.
+"Before" you define a system, Hazop analysis is the best technique.